 Legislative Lobbying: especially in light of changing operational models due to COVID-19, we must strive to ensure that fully funded public education is a cornerstone of our society.
 The trend of educators spending hundreds of dollars of their own money on classroom supplies and materials must come to an end.
 Devoting time and energy alongside school districts across the state towards lobbying the state legislature for fully funded public schools will be a top priority of my school board service.

 Racism and Inequity: in order to achieve racially equitable schools, we must all be willing to have open, honest, and uncomfortable conversations about the intersections of race, bias, and privilege.
 There’s a lot of work to be done, especially in the coming months where school boards across the country will be faced with unique opportunities to be partners in the reshaping of education as we know it.
 Disrupting and dismantling racism and deeply ingrained systemic inequities must be at the forefront of ongoing conversations.

-Homeless Youth: there are 2000+ homeless/unaccompanied youth in Saint Paul Public Schools annually, the large majority of which are BIPOC.
+Unsheltered Youth: there are 2000+ unsheltered/unaccompanied youth in Saint Paul Public Schools annually, the large majority of which are BIPOC.
 Homelessness has a significant negative impact on a child’s ability to perform academically or access any school based services.
 As a school board member, I will actively re-initiate and strengthen the district's participation in conversations in partnership with SPPS Project REACH and the variety of other community stakeholders who’ve come together to advocate on this issue.
 The district should be taking a lead in ending this crisis that impacts far too many students annually.

 Accountability and Transparency: I expect to be held accountable by the SPPS community to ask hard questions, always prepare before every board meeting, and be accessible and responsive at all times, especially during times that are often most convenient for families and community members (nights, weekends, etc).